rapid4mifu/RmppSvw/USAGE_en.md

-# RmppAtom Usage
+# RmppSvw Usage

 ## Wi-Fi Connection
  The power pack connects via Wi-Fi and can operate in either Access Point mode (host) or Station mode (client).

 ### Connecting directly to a smartphone or other device
  1. Switch the power pack to Access Point mode.
- 1. Select the power pack’s SSID (RmppAtom-softAP) on your smartphone or other device, and enter the password (p@ass1234) to connect.
+ 1. Select the power pack’s SSID (RmppSvw-softAP) on your smartphone or other device, and enter the password (p@ass1234) to connect.
  1. The SSID and password can be changed using serial communication commands.

 ### Connecting via a Wi-Fi router or access point